KGQA/QALD_9_plus/README.md

 # Evaluation

-We used [GERBIL]() system for the evaluation of the dataset.
-For the comparison, Macro F1 metric was used.
-The detailed information for the experiments is available at the individual link (click the value in the cells).
+We used [GERBIL]() system for the evaluation of the dataset.The detailed information for the experiments is available at the individual link (click the value in the cells).

 ## Wikidata